dutchLuck/ping3/README.md

 systems.
 Unlike ping it does not provide any Internet Protocol version 6 (IPv6) capability.
-It doesn't provide flood or preload options for congestion testing, alternate interface specification, alternate routing options or any specific broadcast or multicast functionality.
+It doesn't provide flood or preload options for congestion testing, alternate interface specification, alternate routing options or any specific multicast functionality.

-The standard ping utility that comes with Apple Mac OSX, such as macOS Sonoma, provides similar default capability to the Linux ping utility, but both differ considerably for more rarely used modes of operation.
+The standard ping utility that comes with Apple Mac OSX, such as macOS Sonoma, provides similar default capability to the ping utility from the iputils package that is typically used on linux, but both differ considerably for more rarely used modes of operation.
 Linux ping provides a timestamp (-T) and record route (-R) capability through IPv4 header options and macOS ping doesn't.
 However macOS ping provides a timestamp capability through ICMP